MichelLaufer/charity-finder-backend/README.md

-# Make the world better - A charity finder website
+# "Make the world better" - A charity finder website

-This is the backend part of "Make the world better".
+This repo contains the backend part of "Make the world better".

 ## Technologies used